NethServer/docs/developer-manual/en/development_process.rst

 Issues
 ======

-An issue is a formal description of a known problem, or wished feature, inside a tracker.
-There are two types of issues:
+An issue is a formal description of a known problem, or desired feature, inside a tracker.
+There are two kind of issues:

 Bug
   describes a defect of the software; it must lead to a